top of page

 So Elisha left him and went back.
 He took his yoke of oxen and slaughtered them.
 He burned the plowing equipment to cook the meat and gave it to the people, and they ate.
 Then he set out to follow Elijah and became his servant.

 God always leads us forward.
-It may not be linear, but it's never backward.
+It may not be linear, but it is never backward.
 A bit like a puzzle.
-If you just put one piece in at a time, you'll eventually have a complete picture.
+If we put one piece in at a time, we'll eventually complete the picture that was originally created.

-In reading 1 Kings 19, it impressed me that Elisha made a permanent commitment to move ahead and drew an unparalleled dividing line between his past and his future.
+1 Kings 19 shows us that Elisha made a permanent commitment to move ahead in his life without considering loss.
+He drew an unparalleled dividing line between his past and his future.
 There was no going back.

 Elijah the prophet didn’t wait for him either.
 He saw him, chose him by dropping his cloak around his new protege's shoulders, then left him to follow, or not.
 It was a choice Elisha was meant to make on his own.
-(Can you see a similarity with God in your life?)
 Elisha followed of his own accord.
 He decided; dedicated himself to what was laid on his heart and around his shoulders.
 He’d been given a mantle to walk in, a new purpose, but it was up to him to decide how he was going to respond.

 This was a brand new, unexpected moment for Elisha.
 He hadn’t got up that morning knowing that was going to happen to him.
 He’d just been plowing his field, going about his normal business, then out of nowhere Elijah appeared, threw his cloak around his shoulders – then walked away again!
 It was up to Elisha to determine what was going on.